xmagickit/Madness_Simulation/DEVLOG.md

 # DEVLOG

+## 2025-02-07

+Not much forward progress this past week --- have been a bit distracted by getting a landing page for [swishbook](https://www.swishbook.com/) up and running.
+Really only was able to add some documentation for the prediction functions.
+I'll likely need to buckle down in the next week to really flesh out the bracket functions.

 ## 2025-01-31

 I made a good amount of progress this week, though I haven't finished all the "January" tasks (that's fine, there's enough time ahead of the tournament to finish them out).
 I finished writing the functions to pass data to the prediction model and ran predictions for games through today.
 I still need to add documentation, but the functions are fully, well, functional.